Me and the Kid

-Me and the Kid is a 1993 American comedy-drama film directed by Dan Curtis.
-It stars Danny Aiello, Alex Zuckerman, Joe Pantoliano, Cathy Moriarty, David Dukes, Anita Morris, Ben Stein, Demond Wilson and Abe Vigoda.
+Me and the Kid is a 1993 American crime comedy-drama film directed and produced by Dan Curtis.
+It stars Danny Aiello, Alex Zuckerman, Joe Pantoliano, Cathy Moriarty, and David Dukes.
+It is based on the 1970 novel Taking Gary Feldman by Stanley Cohen.
+It was released by Orion Pictures on October 22, 1993, and was Curtis' last theatrical film before his death in 2006.

 Plot

-A couple of ex-cons, Harry (Danny Aiello) and Roy (Joe Pantoliano), break into a home expecting to find $250,000 in a safe, but come away empty-handed.
-They do, however, take 8-year-old Gary (Alex Zuckerman) with them, hoping that the boy's father will pay a ransom.
+A couple of ex-cons, Harry and Roy, break into a home expecting to find $250,000 in a safe, but come away empty-handed.
+They do, however, take 8-year-old Gary with them, hoping that the boy's father will pay a ransom.

 Harry forms a bond with Gary, who has multiple allergies, is home-schooled and has rarely been out in the world.
 Roy resents the kid-glove treatment of the boy and becomes at odds with his partner over what to do with him.
 In the end, things between Roy and Harry get violent, but Gary saves Harry's life.
 While Gary enjoys life with Harry much more than his home life, things get too dangerous and Harry is forced to leave him behind.
 However, Gary aids Harry in escaping from the authorities.
 Sometime later, Harry visits Gary at home and the two leave together once more, heading for Mexico to start a new life.